 Allow approximately 1 hour to complete the tutorial and 1 practice case.

-Use the Print Guide link at the bottom of the page to print this guide.
+Use the Print page link at the bottom of the page to print pages of this guide.

 This tutorial was developed by staff at Duke University Medical Center Library and the Health Sciences Library at the University of North Carolina at Chapel Hill.
-For information or questions about this tutorial contact Megan Von Isenburg (firstname.lastname@example.org) or Lara Handler (email@example.com).
+For information or questions about this tutorial contact Sarah Cantrell (firstname.lastname@example.org) or Jamie Conklin (email@example.com).